raae/queen.raae.codes/content/queen-emails/2022-01-27-plugins/index.md

 - Very little boilerplate is needed: a package.json file, and you are good to go.

 &nbsp;
-Have you made use of this pattern?
+Have you ever made a local plugin?

 &nbsp;
 All the best,
 Queen Raae

-**PS:** We'll have a look at the local plugin approach in todays's unauthorized and rum-fueled [treasure hunt](https://youtu.be/26CDRdhXozo).
+**PS:** We'll have a look at the local plugin approach in today's unauthorized and rum-fueled [treasure hunt](https://youtu.be/26CDRdhXozo).